NullDev/nulldev.org/blog/posts/devs-and-determinism.md

 I transcribed the "Quantum code" from the show: https://gist.github.com/NullDev/b6bf37cbdd7f41ad169211eb7594532e

-While it surprisingly incorporates some real concepts like shor, mersenne and dlog, it is... creative.
+While it surprisingly incorporates some real concepts like shor, mersenne and dlog, it is... creative at best. <br>
+Snippet:

 ```python
 def qrun(qcircuit, n, hypo, epsilon):